Traveling with Instruments

 Once in Europe, medium and large instruments will be transported in a securely locked trailer that is towed behind one of the coaches.
 You will not need to carry these instruments to your hotel room.

 Many suitcases and ALL instruments are opened up by security at the airport.
 If the case is locked, and you are not using a TSA approved lock, they will break the lock, and possibly your suitcase/instrument case.

 If you are locking it because you are afraid it might open, use a luggage strap instead.

-That’s fine, and it’s fairly common, because it is in the same category as a purse or camera bag (but you should still try to consolidate everything into the smallest possible number of items).
+That’s OK if it won’t fit in your suitcase, and it’s fairly common, because it is in the same category as a purse or camera bag (but you should still try to consolidate everything into the smallest possible number of items).
 Here’s an additional good reminder: if while in Europe you purchase souvenirs that “must” be hand-carried (because they’re fragile, sentimental, easily-lost, etc.), make sure you have a plan for the return trip.
-A carry-on, clarinet and a bag of souvenirs might be a difficult load.
+A carry-on, small instrument, and a bag of souvenirs might be a difficult load.